 Before you open it is important that your shop is clean and tidy.
 This makes it more attractive for customers to enter your shop.
 Start by cleaning up all the places that people touch and use, such as the doors, the handles, the shopping baskets, the fitting rooms, the ATMs etc. According to a recent article on the best disinfectant cleaners in 2020, the most recommended brands appear to be Purell, Lysol and Clorox.

 In everyday life, mouth masks are highly recommended and even mandatory in some countries.
 Behave like a responsible shop owner and provide a mask for your staff.
 Your employees will feel safer moving around in the store and have more fun working.
 In addition, it will radiate a responsible image to shop visitors.
 If possible, try handing out masks to your customers upon entry.
 For both you can easily make your own fabric mouth caps with needle and thread.
 Be original and give it a color or put your brand name or logo on it.
 There are many tutorials on YouTube to find to make these masks and it's relatively quick!
-Some of our brands have already started selling standard and trendy (washable) mouth masks on our platform, you can find them in the search engine results on mouth mask and keep an eye on our mouth cap.
+Some of our brands have already started selling standard and trendy (washable) mouth masks on our platform, you can find them in the search engine results on mouth mask and mouth cap.

 Guarantee the social distance for the general safety of everyone.
 When you (re)open your store, try to limit the number of people in the store as much as possible and make sure that customers and employees all respect the necessary distances.
 Place markings on the ground or install a ''customer traffic light'', for example, which will encourage your customers to respect the new measures.
 Use arrows to indicate the route your customers should take.
 Do this smartly and make the inflow and outflow process as favourable as possible so that customers can see your entire range during their walk.

 Work as much as possible by appointment, so that customer contacts can be dosed.
 Organize these store appointments with your customers.
 You can invite them to come by appointment by displaying this at the entrance of your store.
 Another way is to use social media to call your customers to schedule store appointments with you.
 Ask your customers to send you a private message or email with the desired time of day and keep a calendar of which customer is coming when.
-There are also useful applications such as Timify and keep an eye on our Shedul where your customers can choose a time slot to shop in your store.
+There are also useful applications such as Timify and Shedul where your customers can choose a time slot to shop in your store.
 Via these applications, they simply receive a QR code which they can download via their smartphone and all they have to do is scan it at the entrance of the store.
 They will greatly appreciate this personal experience.
 On the other hand, you will benefit from a better customer relationship and you will be able to ask for real-time feedback on products and collections.

 Your customers don't like to come to the store, despite the efforts you've made, do they?
 Then offer your customers a delivery service!
 Sending a parcel seems simple, but there are many things to take into account.
 In addition, the packaging of the order is your business card!
 So pay enough attention to the logistics process.
 Your customer prefers to order via the webshop or social media and expects a fast delivery.
 Usually parcels are picked up at the post office at the end of the day and delivered to your customer the next day.
 Don't you want to go to the post office every day or sign a permanent contract?
 You can also easily arrange the shipment of parcels online!
 This can be done for example via PostNL or DHL.